MapsPeople/docs/src/ios/v3/guides/search/filter-locations-on-map-by-search-query.md

   order: 520
 ---

-Use the `MPLocationService` class to search for content in your MapsIndoors solution.
+Use the `MPLocationService` class to search for content in your MapsIndoors Solution.

-This example shows how to setup a query for the nearest single best matching location and display the result on the map:
+This example shows how to setup a query for the nearest single best matching Location and display the result on the map:

 ```swift
 let filter = MPFilter.init()